nus-cs2030/1920-s2/contents/peerlearning/textbook.md

 [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) for a simple Markdown cheatsheet!

 <box type="warning">
-    THis is a beginner's guide to the forking workflow! <br> If you had prior experience to using Github, this might not be the tutorial for you. <i class="fas fa-frown"></i>
+    This is a beginner's guide to the forking workflow! <br> If you had prior experience to using Github, this might not be the tutorial for you. <i class="fas fa-frown"></i>
 </box>